serisman/HIDman-mini/KiCad PCBs/HIDman-micro/README.md

 **WARNING!** This uses a different pinout than HIDman-mini.
 Runtime detection can read P4.7, check if it is LOW or floating, and adjust the PS/2 pins accordingly.

 ![Schematic](https://github.com/serisman/HIDman-mini/blob/main/KiCad%20PCBs/HIDman-micro/output/Schematic.png?raw=true)

-**Note: A pull request has been submitted upstream, but until it is approved use the code from this fork: https://github.com/serisman/HIDman**

 ### Soldered PCB
 ![Top](https://github.com/serisman/HIDman-mini/blob/main/pictures/HIDman-micro/Top.jpg?raw=true)